 # What Sending an Email Means

-> Mailrith prepares the campaign, your email delivery service sends it, and inbox providers decide where the message lands.
+> Mailrith prepares the campaign, your email delivery service sends the email, and inbox providers decide where the message lands.

 - Human page: https://mailrith.com/guides/what-sending-means